 Waiting times for mental health services

-For more information about NHS waiting times, you can take a look at the NHS Choices website.
+For more information about NHS waiting times, you can take a look at the the NHS website

 If you’re referred for a mental health condition, you have the legal right to start non-urgent consultant-led treatment within maximum waiting times.